-Landscape Workshops
+Landscape workshops

 IRWD customers are invited to learn about creating a water-efficient landscape from experts at IRWD landscape workshops, held continuously throughout the year.
-Register at rightscapenow.com/

-Outreach and Education
+Register at RightScapeNow.com/events.

-Resident Tours
+Outreach and education Resident tours

-Anyone who lives or works in the IRWD service area can learn more about the District by attending a resident tour hosted by an IRWD board member and staff.
-Tours are held annually and publicized on our website.
+Anyone who lives or works in the IRWD service area can learn more about the district by attending a resident tour hosted by an IRWD board member and staff.
+Tours are held several times a year and publicized on IRWD.com.

-Community Programs
+Community programs

-IRWD provides a variety of community programs including landscape and conservation workshops, online webinars and videos on many topics, and resident tours.
-Visit the District's website, rightscapenow.com, for more information.
+IRWD provides a variety of community programs including landscape and conservation workshops, online webinars, and videos on many topics.
+Visit the District's website, RightScapeNow.com, for more information.